saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 :::warning Are you using mingw?
 Mingw on Windows is known to interfere with `saucectl`, especially with interactive commands like `saucectl configure` or `saucectl new`.
-We therefor advise Windows users to simply use `cmd` or `powershell` when interacting with `saucectl`.
+We therefore advise Windows users to simply use `cmd` or `powershell` when interacting with `saucectl`.
 :::

 ## Connecting to Sauce Labs